mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

     Scenes can be reordered using drag and drop.
 All the keyframes within the duration of that scene will move upon reordering.

 Managing Comment Fields
+    The storyboard docker allows for the management of multiple optional comment fields.
+While some projects might require only one comment field for dialog per scene, some might require additional fields that describe character actions or camera directions.
+The :ref:`Comment menu <storyboard_comment_menu>` allows the user to configure these comment fields.

-    * To add Comment fields, e.g. Action or Dialogue, go to :ref:`Comment menu <storyboard_comment_menu>` and click on the plus button at the bottom-left.
-A new comment field will be added to the list of comments.
+    * To make a new comment field, go to :ref:`Comment menu <storyboard_comment_menu>` and click on the plus button at the bottom-left.
+A new comment field will be added to the menu.
 Change its name and press :kbd:`Enter`.
-This will add a comment field to all scenes in the docker.
+Every scene will now have the new comment field available to edit.
-    * To delete a comment field, select it and press the Delete button at the bottom-right corner of :ref:`Comment menu <storyboard_comment_menu>`.
+    * To delete a comment field, select it and press the Delete button at the bottom-right corner of the :ref:`Comment menu <storyboard_comment_menu>`.
     * To toggle visiblity of a comment field click on the eye icon.
-    * To rearrange order of comment fields use drag and drop in the :ref:`Comment menu <storyboard_comment_menu>`.
+    * To rearrange the order of comment fields use drag and drop in the :ref:`Comment menu <storyboard_comment_menu>`.

 Adding Comments
     To add a comment to a comment field in a scene, double click on the comment's area to make it editable.
 When finished, click outside of the area to save it.